osanebi-Favour/osanebi-favour.github.io/README.md

 ### Project Title One
 *A brief description of your project, the tools used, and the key insights derived.*
+## 📊 Financial Performance Dashboard (Actual vs Budget)

+This Power BI dashboard provides an executive-level view of financial performance by comparing **actual income and expenses against budgeted targets**.
+It is designed to answer three critical business questions:

+- Are we earning as planned?
+- Are we spending within budget?
+- Where are the variances coming from?

+### 🔍 Project Overview
+The dashboard analyzes income and expense performance across multiple years and projects.
+Clear visual indicators highlight periods of strong performance and areas requiring attention, enabling stakeholders to quickly assess financial health and take informed action.

+### 💡 Key Insights
+- **Income Performance:** Identifies periods where actual income exceeded or fell short of budgeted targets.
+- **Expense Control:** Highlights overspending and underspending to evaluate cost management efficiency.
+- **Variance Analysis:** Uses conditional formatting to clearly distinguish favorable and unfavorable performance.
+- **Dynamic Filtering:** Interactive slicers for Year, Month, and Project ID ensure transparent and contextual analysis.

+### 🛠️ Tool Used
+- **Power BI**

+### ✅ Outcome
+This dashboard transforms complex financial data into clear, executive-ready insights, supporting performance monitoring, accountability, and strategic planning.

 ### Project Title Two
 *A brief description of your project, the tools used, and the key insights derived.*